opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 Security Analytics takes advantage of prepackaged Sigma rules for security event detection.
 Therefore, the field names are derived from a Sigma rule field standard.
 To make them more identifiable, aliases for the Sigma rule fields have been created based on the following specifications:

-- For all log types, the open-source Elastic Common Schema (ECS) specification.
+- For all log types, the open-source Elastic Common Schema (ECS)
 - For AWS CloudTrail and DNS log types, the [Open Cybersecurity Framework](https://github.com/ocsf/ocsf-schema)

 The field names for alias rules are used in the following steps and are listed under the **Detector field name** column within the mapping tables.